 Narvik is a port town in Nordland (northeastern Norway) with population around 19,000.
-The town is located on Ofotfjorden, and close to Norway-Sweden border.
+The town is located on Ofotfjorden, and close to the Norway-Sweden border.

-- Port Narvik is well protected, deep-water and ice-free seaport.
+Port Narvik is well protected deep-water and ice-free seaport.
 It consists of 3 waterfront sections - central (with docking piers), deep-water harbor (Fagernes) and LKAB (bulk cargo port).
 The port handles around 16 million tons of cargo per year.

 Port Narvik cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Narvik, Norway.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 |8 October, 2019|